Github-Saurabh0/Custom-Theme-Development-Plugins-Development-in-PhP/README.md

 ## Overview

-WordPress powers over 40% of the web — and custom development is what sets professionals apart.
+WordPress powers over 40% of the web, and custom development is what sets professionals apart.
 This repo is designed for **developers who want to build scalable, secure, and high-performing WordPress solutions** from scratch.

 You’ll find: